Facial nerve pointers

 Adenoid Cystic Tumors

-Q) All are true for adenoid cystic tumor of the hard palate except
+Q) All are true for adenoid cystic tumor of the hard palate except:

-c) Lymph node metastasis
+Answer: C. Lymph node metastasis